-As Professor Davis explains, "CBT says 'You can change anything you want to,' but actually sometimes you can't.
-That in itself can be a problem because, if you're prone to depression, you end up being hard on yourself and thinking 'I should have been able to change all this by now.'
+As Professor Davis explains: "CBT says 'you can change anything you want to', but actually sometimes you can't.
+That in itself can be a problem because, if you're prone to depression, you end up being hard on yourself and thinking 'I should have been able to change all this by now'.
 Acceptance can actually be a more positive outcome."

-Mindfulness, which blends CBT with traditional Buddhist meditation practices, is fast becoming the psychological treatment du jour and having its own moment in the spotlight, with advocates including comedian Ruby Wax, who has a master's degree in mindfulness-based CBT from Oxford University.
+Mindfulness, which blends CBT with traditional Buddhist meditation practices, is fast becoming the psychological treatment du jour and having its own moment in the spotlight, with advocates including comedian Ruby Wax, who has a Master's degree in Mindfulness-based CBT from Oxford University.

-Like plain old CBT, mindfulness-based therapies aren't a universal hit, with many praising the approach as a miracle cure and others feeling it does nothing for them.
+Like plain old CBT, mindfulness-based therapies aren't a universal hit, with many praising the approach as a miracle cure while others feel it does nothing for them.
 Mindfulness acknowledges CBT's limitations, but neither approach can or will have the same effect on everyone.
 As Watson points out, regardless of the treatment, a positive relationship with a well-qualified therapist probably remains the factor most likely to influence a recovery from depression.

 More like this from VICE: Why Mental Health Disorders Emerge in Your Early Twenties Female Hormones Can Make a Bloody Mess of Your Mental Health When It Came To My Depression, Medicine Was More Effective Than Mindfulness